-Nowadays, most of people are living longer at an ever-increasing rate.
-Due to the improvements in medical technology and other factors, there is a trend for people to stay employment while well past traditional retirement ages.
-How do aging population impact expat benefit plans?
-How these changes impact on companies and the group benefit plans?
-Let’s take a look at the graying of the workforce and the likely impact may bring for mobile employee benefit plans.
+Nowadays, most people are living longer at an ever-increasing rate.
+Due to the improvements in medical technology and other factors, there is a trend for people to stay in employment while well past traditional retirement ages.
+A question you may be asking yourself is how does an ageing population impact expat benefit plans?
+Let’s take a look at the graying of the workforce, and the likely impact may bring for mobile employee benefit plans.

 Measuring the impact

-Facing the challenges of the increasing aging workforce, the employers need to adjust the expat benefits packages offered to accommodate them.
+Facing the challenges of the increasingly ageing workforce, the employers need to adjust the expat benefits packages offered to accommodate them.
 Out of all the benefits, international health insurance and group life insurance are at the top of the list affected.
 The inflation trend that we often see with expat health plans is between 9 and 13% per year.
-If you add an aging expat workforce to the mix, expat employers can often see large increases in premiums.
+If you add an ageing expat workforce to the mix, expat employers can often see significant increases in premiums.

 Employers are required to continue providing life and healthcare benefits for expat employees who are passing traditional retirement age.
 The cost of providing coverage for this older group may be high.
 On the other hand, because of pre-existing medical conditions and chronic illness, providing appropriate international healthcare coverage can be also a challenge for most of the insurance companies.
 As you would expect, an older expat workforce will have more medical issues and challenges, so obtaining an international health plan that disregards medical history is vital if you are setting up a group medical plan for your overseas employees.

-Expatriate employees will tend to be more affected by the changes of global aging workforce.
-Living and working overseas on assignments, expat employees are likely to be more dependent upon employer sponsored benefits plans.
-Therefore, providing quality private healthcare and expat benefit plans for this group is increasingly important.
+Expatriate employees will tend to be more affected by the changes of a global ageing workforce.
+While living and working overseas on assignments, expat employees are likely to be more dependent upon employer-sponsored benefits plans.
+Therefore, providing quality private healthcare and expat benefit plans for this group is increasingly critical.

 Get help from Expat Benefit Specialist